vortep7/GlobalEpidemic/README.md

 ---

+# Opportunities for improvement:

-## Also, there is a Network Manager.
+* There is a Network Manager.
 In the future, thanks to it, you will be able to retrieve data from the network for custom cells.
+* After suspending the infection, you can display an alert with information about the game session